Ask An Architect bookings are now open!

 Jill Todd Trust

 First of all the scheme is fantastic.
-And the cause is even better!

 We had just moved into a new house that had been extended and needed some clarity on how best to use the house as a whole and also in some specific spaces.
 Although we didn’t plan on doing any immediate work we did need to think about the long term vision and where best to spend our money and energy going forwards.
 We engaged Micah, who was brilliant.
 He came to our house and spent just over an hour with us.
 He gave us a topline plan, some very rough figures of what we could expect to pay and some lovely ideas we would never have thought of ourselves.
 We could see the value an architect could bring to even the smallest areas.
 The consultation is brilliant for anybody in our situation and it also helps make the process of employing an architect seem a bit less daunting.
 I keep telling everyone about the scheme.